-When compared to the current fiscal year estimate, total revenues of \$83.7 million are down by \$12.1 million, or 13% from the amended \$95.8 million FY23 projection due largely to two revenue sources that will be received earlier than expected (by the end of FY23 versus in FY24).
-These two revenue sources include the \$10.4 million sale of the former Administrative Office and \$9.9 million in grant funding for the Cloverdale acquisition (MAA13-003).
+The proposed budget is balanced with estimated revenues of \$83.7 million.
+When compared to the current FY23 estimate (\$95.8 million), revenues are decreasing by \$12.1 million, or 13% from the amended \$95.8 million FY23 projection due largely to two revenue sources.
+These two revenue sources arise from the \$10.4 million sale of the former 330 Distel Circle Administrative Office and \$9.9 million in outside grant funding to be received for the Cloverdale Ranch acquisition (MAA13-003) by the end of June 2023.
 If these two one-time revenue sources are excluded, the District would be increasing in total revenue year-over-year by 11%.
 As the Board is aware, the District is applying for approximately \$7.5 million in FEMA funds to support the storm damage repair work.
 Early indications are positive that at least a portion of this grant request will be funded.
-This amount is not reflected below, as these grant funds are not yet secured.
+This amount is not reflected in the budget, as these grant funds are not yet secured.